 Best dressed bogsnorkellers

 If you prefer style over speed, you can enter the Fancy Dress Section, which has awards for the best costumes.
-In previous years a pantomime horse was arguably the most difficult to snorkel in, closely followed by a man with an ironing board who was simultaneously competing in the other quirky international sport of another ‘Extreme Ironing’.
+In previous years a pantomime horse was arguably the most difficult to snorkel in, closely followed by a man with an ironing board who was simultaneously competing in the other quirky international sport of ‘Extreme Ironing’.

 woman and men in fancy dress wearing snorkelling equipment.